choykalun/comic-book-back-end-api/README.md

 I have found a useful library for QUIC protocol implementation.
-Had done some research on using Hypercorn, however I don't understand why I could not get the latest version on my ubuntu The latest version I have is 0.5.4 and the latest version that has --quic-bind is 0.9
+Had done some research on using Hypercorn, however I don't understand why I could not get the latest version on my ubuntu The latest version I have is 0.5.4 and the latest version that has --quic-bind is 0.9 the above problem was fixed when i upgraded my python version to 3.7 from 3.6 asgi vs wsgi, what is the difference?